agartee/Brickweave/README.md

 # Brickweave.EventStore

-Includes base components to implement event-sourced aggregates and repositories.
+Contains base components to implement event-sourced aggregates and repositories.
 Snap-shotting/memento is not required and is not baked into these services and interfaces.
+Brickweave's event store was heavily influenced by the [NEventStore](https://github.com/NEventStore/NEventStore) project.

 # Brickweave.EventStore.SqlServer